Undergraduate Audition Requirements

 Repertoire and Technique Requirements

 All intended Organ principals in all major programs should follow these requirements.
 Non-organists who wish to major in Sacred Music will audition for the studio of their intended principal instrument.
-Organ audition requirements include:
+Organ audition requirements:

 • Any solo organ composition by J.S.
 Bach, Buxtehude, Böhm, de Grigny, or F. Couperin.
 May include any or all movements of multi-movement works.